kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 This will also be part of your final exam.

+**WARNING: Carelessly scanning instructions is one of the biggest reasons why job applicants get rejected by employers.**

 ## Enrollment

 Please send us your payment confirmation with the confirmation number.